 Does that mean a child cannot go to public school?
 No. But it does mean you have a responsibility to direct their friendships towards positive influencers.

 As you pray through this, if you see that your child doesn’t have wise friends, maybe you need to consider another school alternative.
-Or maybe you just need to get a little more hands-on.
+Or maybe you just need to get a little more hands-on with who she spends time with.
 Re-evaluate.
 Modify.

 Let’s get back to the real agenda behind this little blog post: creating some unity and encouragement for moms as you face one of the most important decisions of your children’s lives.